-Adidas is running a 30% off sitewide sale
+Adidas is taking an extra 20% off sale items

 It may be cold outside, but true fitness fanatics know that not even record low temperatures can get in the way of a good sweat session.
-There's never been a better time to gear up for those winter workouts (or to buy a sporty holiday gift for the gym rat in your life), since Adidas is offering up 30% off sitewide with promo code GIVEADI.
+There's never been a better time to gear up for those winter workouts (or to buy a sporty holiday gift for the gym rat in your life), since Adidas is offering an extra 20% off its sale section as part of its Holiday Sale.

-Everything from sneakers to sports bras to sweatshirts is up for grabs at a discount.
-Not to mention, those who join Adidas' rewards program, the Creators Club (it's free!), will get free shipping on their orders.
+Everything from Ultraboost sneakers and Adillete slides to winter-ready hoodies and sweatpants is up for grabs at an even steeper discount with promo code 20EXTRA.
+Over 2,800 already on-sale items are included, so you can stack up on even more savings.

-But be sure to shop soon; this deal will only last through Friday, and it's likely your last chance at discounted Adidas gear before the holiday rush hits.
+But be sure to shop soon: It's likely one of your last chances at deeply discounted Adidas gear before the holidays.
 For more great deals on Adidas and more, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.